 - Global Careers

 Chen teaches courses on comparative politics, China's political economy, and development strategies in East Asia.
-For information, please visit her website.
+For information, please visit her personal website.

 In the 20th and 21st centuries, most developing countries tried various ways to promote economic growth, but few managed to catch up with developed countries.
 The East Asian countries were exceptions, and their success and development strategies were studied, analyzed and debated in academic and policy circles.
 This course examines and compares development strategies in East Asia within domestic and global contexts through four sections.
 The first section investigates the individual cases of Japan, South Korea, Taiwan, and Singapore in the context of the rise of developmental states.
 This section focuses on government-business relations, institutions, and policies that influence the choices and outcomes of their development strategies.
 The second section engages students in a cross-regional perspective by comparing East Asian countries within and beyond their own region, with special attention to why certain development strategies work in some political and economic contexts but not others.
 The third section examines the case of China against the East Asian development model, discussing the domestic and international contexts that led to China’s distinctive trajectory.
 The fourth section places the East Asian development model within the context of globalization.
 It draws attention to the challenges that globalization brought to state-led development strategies, especially after the Asian financial crisis.
 It also discusses the distinctive role of these countries in global production networks as well as regional integration through mutual trade and investment.
 The course aims to facilitate understanding of the development policies in East Asia both in terms of specific contexts and in a cross-regional perspective.